wbalmer/petitRADTRANS/docs/content/installation.rst

     FileNotFoundError: [Errno 2] No such file or directory: '/a/temporary/directory/overlay/bin/ninja'

 The issue is often caused by your setup installing the fortran extensions inside a temporary directory, that is then automatically removed.
 Try these fixes in that order:
 - Ensure that you added the ``--no-build-isolation`` flag to the installation command.
 This should fix the issue in almost all cases.
 - Ensure that all the installing elements of your setup (``pip``, ``conda``, fortran compiler, etc.) are up-to-date and installed cleanly.
 - If you are on Mac, try first to execute ``brew upgrade``, ``brew update``, then to follow the instructions of ``brew doctor``, before re-trying the installation.
 - In last resort, you can add the ``--no-clean`` flag to the installation command.
 Beware however: this will create a temporary directory that will not be removed from your system, taking space on your disk.
-Each new installation with this flag will create a new temporary directory, but will **not** remove the last one.
+Each new installation with this flag will create a new temporary directory, but will **not** remove the previous one.
 You may need to perform manual cleaning to free space on your disk.

 **Other issues**: you can take a look at the solved issues `here <https://gitlab.com/mauricemolli/petitRADTRANS/-/issues>`_.
 If you do not find an helpful answer there, do not hesitate to open a new issue.